 “Alright Onsyquence.
 I’m Chaxium Beezgalore.
 If you want to regain your cool I’ve got a geode of my own.”
 She stepped near him and kicked the top off of the ice geode, revealing the various bottled drinks stored inside.
 He looked at her suspiciously, but eventually bent down and helped himself to some starfruit soda.
 She even saw the tiniest grin on the side of his mouth when he noticed the star-shaped magical bubbles rising from it.
 “You feel like justifying what you just did now?”

 “I don’t need to justify anything,” he said coolly, pressing the cold bottle against his forehead.
-When he lowered it there was a clean spot between his eyes where the moist glass had taken off the layer of grime.
+When he lowered it there was a clean spot between his eyes where the moist glass had taken off a layer of grime.
 His skin was actually the same shade as hers.

 “How about explaining then?
 How’d you get caught by the ghost?”